 Why Do You Need to Encrypt PDFs?

 Ask yourself this question: why do you need to encrypt a PDF?
 Apparently, for your information security.
 Essentially, the core of PDF encryption is to guarantee information security.
-In summary, there are two primary reasons to lock your PDF: to manage those who are authorized to view the document and to control who is able to make any changes to the PDF.
+In summary, there are two primary reasons to lock your PDF: to manage those who are authorized to view the document and to control who can make any changes to the PDF.

 Without the protection of passwords, your PDF is at risk from everybody.
 Anyone can read it and the value of your information no longer exists.
 As a stable format, PDF is famous for its convenience of distribution and sharing.
 This advantage can sometimes become a disadvantage, for instance, with unauthorized copying and printing.

-Panama papers still remains fresh in the memory.
+Panama papers remain fresh in the memory.
 In 2016, 11.5 million documents leaked, which put file and data security under the spotlight.
-Therefore, if we really care about the file security, we’d better learn how to protect our digital PDFs.
+Therefore, if we care about file security, we’d better learn how to protect our digital PDFs.